shariq1989/cookbook/content/recipe/kedjenou.md

 ### ABOUT THE MEAL

 Kedjenou is popular in the Ivory Coast, a place known for its savory, slow-cooked stews.
 This dish is traditionally cooked in a clay pot, called a canary.
-Using the canary allows the chicken to cook in all of the flavors and spices.
-"Kedjenou" means, "to shake," which is why the stew is shaken a few times throughout the cooking process, to prevent sticking or burning, but without being disturbed.
+Using the canary allows the chicken to slow cook in all of the juices and spices.
+The word "kedjenou," means, "to shake," which is why the stew is shaken a few times throughout the cooking process, to prevent sticking or burning, but without being disturbed.

 #### What main ingredients do I need for this meal?